 The Block Grid places images with short paragraphs side-by-side in two-column format.
 Use it to highlight key points on a page and distinguish different sets of information.
 It offers flexibility to include an image (900x600px), optional caption, heading, brief paragraph text, and optional call to action link on each block.

 The People Listing is used to display multiple contacts on a page.
 Each contact consists of a heading, multiple title fields, email, phone and fax details.
-The 1 column layout includes a photo (900x600px) while the 2 columns option does not.
+Use the 1 column layout option for a list of faculty where photos (900x600px) are included.
+The 2 columns option is for listing faculty that don’t have photos.
+The 3 columns option is for listing staff and can include photos (900x600px).
 Contacts can be manually added or imported from an existing bio page.

 The Accordion presents related topics in a condensed format.
 Examples include FAQs, biographical information and step-by-step processes.
 Each accordion consists of a heading and supporting content once expanded.
 Keep the copy within a single accordion as succinct as possible, generally limited to one or two paragraphs.
 If you find accordions contain multiple paragraphs of information, the content should be trimmed down, or it may warrant a dedicated page.

 Use Tabs to present related content in a condensed format.
 This component consists of a set of navigable tabs across the top and supporting content per tab.
 [Each tab has a heading and supports text and links within each tab.]
 With a small area for tab headings, this component works well for succinct and uniform sets of information, such as steps (Step 1, Step 2…) or timelines (Week 1, Week 2…).
 To ensure each tab label is readable, use a maximum of four tabs.